-SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities, FSP SFAS 115-2 and SFAS 124-4, Recognition and Presentation of Other-than-Temporary Impairments ("FSP 115-2/SFAS 124-2") and SAB Topic 5M, Accounting for Non-current Marketable Equity Securities, provide guidance on determining when an investment is other-than-temporarily impaired.
+SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities, FSP SFAS 115-2 and SFAS 124-4, Recognition and Presentation of Other-than-Temporary Impairments ("FSP 115-2/SFAS 124-2") and SAB Topic 5M, Accounting for Non-current Marketable Equity Securities, as codified in FASB ASC topic 320, Investments - Debt and Equity Securities, or ASC 320, provide guidance on determining when an investment is other-than-temporarily impaired.
 FSP 115-2/124-2 is effective for all periods ending after June 15, 2009 and provides additional guidance designed to create a greater clarity and consistency in accounting for and presenting impairment losses on securities.
-In reviewing our non-treasury available-for-sale securities, we concluded that we intend to sell the debt securities before recovering their costs.
-Therefore, in accordance with this recent guidance, we recognized an "other-than-temporary" impairment of \$113,000 on these securities during the three months ended June 30, 2009.
+In reviewing our non-U.S. Government available-for-sale securities, we concluded that we intend to sell the debt securities before recovering their costs and consequently these securities are included in our assessment of other-than-temporarily impaired securities.
 For securities that are deemed to be other-than-temporarily impaired, the security is adjusted to fair value and the resulting losses are recognized in other-than-temporary loss on impaired securities in the condensed consolidated statements of operations.

 During our quarterly impairment assessment, we determined that a decline in value of certain securities was other-than-temporary.
-Accordingly, we recorded other-than-temporary impairment adjustments of \$113,000 and \$557,000 in the three and six months ended June 30, 2009.
+Accordingly, we recorded other-than-temporary impairment adjustments of \$97,000 and \$654,000 in the three and nine months ended September 30, 2009.
 We included this non-cash impairment charge in other-than-temporary loss on impaired securities in the condensed consolidated statements of operations and other comprehensive income (loss).
 These securities covered a number of industries.
 If market, industry, and/or investee conditions deteriorate, we may incur further impairments.

 In December 2007, our enhanced money market fund investment, Columbia Strategic Cash Portfolio Fund, or Columbia fund, ceased accepting cash redemption requests and changed to a floating net asset value.
 In light of the restricted liquidity, we elected to receive a pro-rata allocation of the underlying securities in a separately managed account.
-At June 30, 2009, the market value of securities received in-kind from the Columbia fund investment included in available-for-sale securities was \$5.7 million.
+At September 30, 2009, the market value of securities received in-kind from the Columbia fund investment included in available-for-sale securities was \$1.3 million.